tracim/tracim/backend/official_plugins/tracim_backend_autoinvite/README.md

 # Auto-Invite Plugin

 This internal plugin:
-- add all new user to open space
+- adds every new user to all open spaces
-- add all user to new created open space
+- adds all users to every created open space